itancio/sokoban/documentation/TESTING_PLAN.md

 - When level is solved() the user should be prompted to move to the next level or change to a different level.
 - When pushed/clciked reset() should reset the board
 - When pushed/clicked undo() should undo previous game state.
-- When pushed/clicked Start button should initiatie the deafult game by returnting level().
+- When pushed/clicked, Start button should initiate the default game by returning level().
-- When directional key up is pressed player should move up one.
+- When the directional key up is pressed, the player should move up one cell.
 - When directional key down is pressed player should move down one.
 - When directional key left is pressed player should move left one.
 - When directional key right is pressed player should move right one.